Business on the Web (3-0) 3 Cr. Hrs.

-- Describe the role of electronic commerce in relation to business activities.
+- Summarize the role of electronic commerce in relation to business activities.

-- Characterize the revenue models for selling goods and services on the Web.
+- Examine the Internet marketing environments for selling goods and services on the Web.

 - Explore electronic-based strategies for business-to-business commerce.

-- Identify the influence of ethics and the legal system on electronic commerce.
+- Identify the influence of ethics and the regulatory environment on electronic commerce.

-- Prescribe the appropriate hardware and software technology in the design of an electronic commerce system.
+- Assess the technology utilized in an electronic commerce system.

-- Describe the elements of an effective security system for conducting electronic commerce.
+- Characterize the business process elements of an effective electronic commerce system.